expo/expo/docs/versions/unversioned/sdk/gyroscope.md

 title: Gyroscope
 ---

-Access the device gyroscope sensor to respond to changes in rotation in 3d space.
+Access the device gyroscope sensor(s) to respond to changes in acceleration in 3d space.
+Data is measured in _`m/s^2`_.

+This module interfaces directly with native code of the same name.
+This is why the Accelerometer functions like a Gyroscope and vise-versa.

+For detecting the rotation/orientation of your device, see the `Accelerometer` module.

 ### `Expo.Gyroscope.addListener(listener)`